nursultanturdaliev/dr-aksana-ismailbekova-portfolio/docs/Adding-New-Files.md

 ### Creating New Categories
 **Want to add a new type of document section?**
 - You can create sections like "Conference Presentations", "Reports", "Teaching Materials", etc.
-- Use the File Helper Tool to generate the section code
+- Use the HTML templates above and wrap them in a new section with a heading

 ---